 What's the difference between wet and dry AMD?

 AMD can be classified as early or late.
 Early AMD is always dry AMD, this is where yellow deposits (drusen) build up at the macula.
 A minority of people progress to late AMD, which can be either wet or dry.

 Wet AMD is when abnormal blood vessels begin to grow behind the maucla and leak fluid.
 This causes swelling and a lack of oxygen to the macula causing a rapid loss of vision.
 Usually you would notice a fairly sudden onset of distortion or blurring of your central vision.

 Wet AMD can often be treated if caught early enough, this is normally done by injecting a drug into the gel inside your eye.

 Late Dry AMD (Geographic Atrophy) is relatively rare compared to wet AMD.
-You lose your central vision due to thinning of the retina in the macula area, unfortunately there is no treatment for geographic atrophy.
+You lose your central vision due to thinning or loss of the retinal fibres in the macula area, unfortunately there is no treatment for geographic atrophy.